-In Launch, students watch a math content video as they begin to make sense of an add to with result unknown situation.
+In Launch, students watch a math content video as they begin to make sense of a compare situation.
 Each video in our Eureka Math2 digital experience has been crafted with special care to ensure representation of students from different backgrounds and abilities.
 These videos do not include spoken words because we want to make them accessible to multilingual learners and striving readers so that the focus is on the math story and not the dialogue.
 You can access the video for this lesson on the webpage where you accessed this guide.